-The cause is training data lag.
-Codex was trained on a snapshot of code from before some of these patterns fell out of favor.
-Left alone, it writes idiomatic-for-2019 React, idiomatic-for-2015 Node, idiomatic-for-Python-2 type hints.
-The fix is a combination of explicit AGENTS.md rules, ESLint deprecation enforcement, and pointing the agent at current docs.
+The root cause is training-data lag.
+Codex was trained on a snapshot of public code from before some of these patterns fell out of favor, so left alone it writes idiomatic-for-2019 React, idiomatic-for-2015 Node, and Python-2-flavored type hints.
+The fix is a combination of explicit AGENTS.md rules, lint enforcement that actually fails on deprecated code, and pointing the agent at current docs instead of stale tutorials.

 Common causes